 Ask for cuttings from a fellow gardener or buy a small plant from your local garden or grocery store.

-As long as you can harvest a couple of stem cuttings that are at least 7-10 cm (3-4 inches) long you will have all you need to get started.
+If you can harvest a couple of stem cuttings at least 7-10 cm (3-4 inches) long, you will have all you need to get started.

-Make sure to change water at least every other day for best results.
-You want the new roots to be white in color.
+Make sure to change the water at least every other day for the best results.
+You want the new roots to be white.

 You can read and follow our guide on how to grow basil from stem cuttings in the article How to grow basil indoors – 3 ways or here in Grow basil from leggy basil seedlings (and why it happens)

-All you have to do is to make sure that the soil drains well and is well aerated.
+All you have to do is ensure that the soil drains well and is well aerated.
 Good drainage and aeration will ensure that the seeds can germinate and sprout in a moist but not wet or soggy environment.

 4. Pot or container from a material that breathes

-Basil likes moist but not soaking wet soil.
-And by choosing a por or container that is made from a material that breathes will help us control the level of moisture in our coil.
+Basil likes moist but not soaking-wet soil.
+And choosing a pot or container made from a material that breathes will help control the moisture level in our soil.